 - a) In certain circumstances, we may not renew a tenancy in the current home but may offer a tenancy at an alternative property.
-These circumstances may include but not be limited to: - When it has been established that the home needs extensive works, and a short term decant is not a practical or value for money alternative. - Where it is identified that the home is no longer suitable for the tenant and/or a member of their household by an Occupational Therapist (OT) assessment or Housing Adaptation & Lettings Panel (HALP), and if these are not successful, the tenant should reapply for housing on Bucks Home Choice (BHC) - An example of this may include under-occupation or over-crowding (with reference to the bedroom size criteria as set out in our Allocations Policy) - Where affordability has become an issue or there is a change in household composition - When the home or area has development potential.
+These circumstances may include but not be limited to: - When it has been established that the home needs extensive works, and a short term decant is not a practical or value for money alternative

+- When the current property would better suit another applicant e.g. it has adaptations or other special features - Where it is identified that the home is no longer suitable for the tenant and/or a member of their household.
+An example of this may include under-occupation or over-crowding (with reference to the bedroom size criteria as set out in our Allocations Policy) - Where affordability has become an issue or there is a change in household composition - When the home or area has development potential.